8 Ways to Improve Chatbots and Boost Customer Satisfaction

 While chatbots do fulfil an invaluable role within many contact centres, businesses need to realise that implementing and then operating them can be a major commitment.

-Contrary to popular belief, chatbots are not cheap to run, they can be time-consuming to maintain and they need to be fed continuously with real-time relevant information to stay up to date.
+Contrary to popular belief, chatbots are not cheap to run, they can be time-consuming to maintain and they need to be regularly exposed to new data and information to stay current.

 If an organisation neglects its chatbots, fails to provide them with sufficient data, educate them or give them what they need to learn and grow, those chatbots will become redundant, in the same way that a website that has not been updated will.